aedorian/blug/index.markdown

 Little articles on stuff I make on computers

-This especially acts as a log for projects that didn't go very far.
+This especially acts as a log for projects that won't go much further.
 I hope some of it can be helpful!

 <!--
 <p style="float: left;">